 In 2016 Lonesome Highway played their last show and Mason was once again looking for a band.
 The following year, Mason joined acclaimed Bluegrass group Audie Blaylock and Redline.

-When he's not on the road with the band, Mason teaches bluegrass fiddle in Winchester, VA, where he currently resides with his wife and daughter.
+Currently, Mason is touring with Audie Blaylock and Redline and does fill in work with other bands.
+When he is not on the road, Mason can be found in Winchester, VA, where he currently resides with his wife and daughter.